 We also observe the distinct characteristics of each multi-task learning method considered.
 Uncertainty Weighting tends to achieve higher improvements in sample quality compared to PCgrad and NashMTL.
 Indeed, UW achieves superior FID and Precision for ADM, while excelling in Precision for LDM.
 However, UW sacrifices distribution coverage in exchange for sample quality, resulting in lower Recall compared to other methods.
 Meanwhile, NashMTL scores higher in recall and lower in precision compared to other methods, suggesting it has better distribution coverage while sacrificing sample quality.
 Finally, PCgrad tends to show a balanced performance in terms of precision and recall.
 We further look into behaviors of different MTL methods in Section~\ref{sec:exp_analysis}.

-\textbf{Qualitative Comparison } Due to space constraints, we provide a comprehensive collection of generated samples in Appendix F. In summary, diffusion models trained with our method produce more realistic and high-fidelity images compared to conventionally trained diffusion models.
+Due to space constraints, we provide a comprehensive collection of generated samples in Appendix~\ref{app:sec:qual}.
+In summary, diffusion models trained with our method produce more realistic and high-fidelity images compared to conventionally trained diffusion models.